 The experiments to lazily load the legend from Model::data() ended up being full of peril in that the implementation for getLegendGraphic in QgsWmsProvider uses an internal QEventLoop which seem to process further dataChanged event and eventually corrupts the process memory.

 The code in current PR seems to be more stable, by only fetching legend when ::data() is called with DecorationRole.

 But calling it also for SizeHintRole starts the hell.
 The async load idea could fix this problem, but would need implementing support for that in the WmsProvider class.
 Any help with that ?

-#12 Updated by Sandro Santilli almost 7 years ago
+#12 Updated by Sandro Santilli about 8 years ago

 Finally I've started refactoring legend downloading to allow for async loading.
 For now it's only used internally by the blocking (but dangerous) getLegendGraphic.
 But I plan to use the async model directly from the model later.

-#13 Updated by Sandro Santilli almost 7 years ago
+#13 Updated by Sandro Santilli about 8 years ago

 I've the async downloader used by WMSLegendNode and it works very nicely.

 This required exposing a new virtual method in QgsRasterDataProvider:

 Now I'd need to know if the RasterDataProvider supports or does not support map-based wms legend because